-Bit Name Settings Description 7:2 Reserved 0 Bit values are 0. lock down 1 = Lock-down enabled sector lock down and sector wr this bit set to 1, neither of the 1 . , Volatile bit: Device always powers-up with this bit set to 0, so that sector lock down and sector write lock bits can be set to 1.
-When this bit set to 1, neither of the two volatile lock bits can be written to until the next power cycle or hardware or software reset.
+Bit Name Settings Description 7:2 Reserved 0 Bit values are 0.
+1 Sector lock down 0 = Lock-down disabled (Default) 1 = Lock-down enabled Volatile bit: Device always powers-up with this bit set to 0, so that sector lock down and sector write lock bits can be set to 1.
+When this bit set to 1, neither of the two volatile lock bits can be written to until the next power cycle.
 0 Sector write lock 0 = Write lock disabled (Default) 1 = Write lock enabled Volatile bit: Device always powers-up with this bit set to 0, so that PROGRAM and ERASE operations in this sector can be executed and sector content modified.
 When this bit is set to 1, PROGRAM and ERASE operations in this sector are not executed.